 General Science-Physical 1 Credit Gr.
-9, 10, 11, 12 Course: 9413 ociiciai ociciice i ilyoicai 0, 10, 11, 11
+9, 10, 11, 12 Course: 9413

 This course is designed as an introduction to the major concepts in chemistry and physics.
 The course includes concepts such as structure of atoms, periodic tables, principles, motion, forces, conservation of matter and energy, gravity and the behavior of waves.
 These concepts are investigated through laboratory experiences designed to promote and develop appropriate skills in science inquiry.
 Per the IEP, the classroom teacher has the discretion to adapt the curriculum based on individual student needs.